-Banner Health’s experienced, compassionate team is dedicated to helping patients with epilepsy regain control of their lives.
+Banner Brain & Spine’s experienced, compassionate team is dedicated to helping patients with epilepsy regain control of their lives.
 Our highly skilled specialists use the most advanced treatments available for epilepsy and seizure disorders.
 Our multidisciplinary team works with you to build a treatment plan tailored to your needs and focused on optimizing your quality of life.

-Epilepsy is a neurological disorder associated with abnormal electrical activity in the brain that causes seizures.
-According to the Epilepsy Foundation, about three million Americans have epilepsy, making it the fourth most common neurological disease after migraines, stroke and Alzheimer’s.
+Epilepsy is a common neurological disorder associated with abnormal electrical activity in the brain that causes seizures.
+According to the Epilepsy Foundation, about 3.5 million Americans have epilepsy, making it the fourth most common neurological disease after migraines, stroke and Alzheimer’s.
 Epilepsy is defined as at least two unprovoked (or reflex) seizures occurring >24 hours apart.

-Seizures can vary greatly, but some more common symptoms include:
+Seizures can vary greatly, but some more common symptoms of epilepsy include:

 Depending on the area of the brain affected, you can experience a general seizure or a focal (partial) seizure.
 Learn more about types of seizures and their symptoms.

 Not everyone who has a seizure has epilepsy.
-Generally, you are diagnosed with epilepsy if you have two or more seizures with unknown causes.
-To rule out other causes and understand what part of the brain the seizure occurs, your doctor may recommend a neurological exam, blood test and imaging testing.
+Generally, you are diagnosed with epilepsy if you have two or more seizures without clear provoking factors.
+To rule out other causes and understand what part of the brain the seizure occurs, your doctor may recommend a neurological exam, blood test and MRI scan and electroencephalogram (EEG).

 Researchers are learning more about epilepsy and ways to treat it every day.
-Currently, while there isn’t a cure for epilepsy, treatments are available to help alleviate symptoms and maximize your quality of life.
+Currently, while there isn’t a cure, epilepsy disease treatments are available to help alleviate symptoms and maximize your quality of life.
 Some people with epilepsy may be able to control their seizures with medication, while others may need to undergo surgery or other treatments.
 It is important for people with epilepsy to work closely with their healthcare team to develop a treatment plan that is appropriate for their individual needs.